vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 - $$O(n)$$ heapify, convert a list of unsorted numbers to one with heap properties.
 - $$O(\log n)$$ random element deletion.
 This is not a guarantee, some heap implementations may internally store a hashmap of number to index on the array and hence can provide this guarantee.
-However, most heads do not provide this property and you are better off using balanced binary trees.
+However, most heaps do not provide this property and you are better off using balanced binary search trees.

 **Heap internals:**
-The array storing the min-heap represents a binary tree where element at index, `i` is the parent of the element at indices `2*i` and `2*i + 1`.
-The heap invariant is that the parent is always smaller than both children.
+The array storing the min-heap represents a binary tree where element at index, `i` is the parent of the element at indices `2*i + 1` and `2*i + 2`.
+The heap invariant is that the parent is always smaller than or equal to both children.

 ``` python
 In [1]: import heapq